emiliodicaprio/xhptdc8_babel/rust/poclib/README.md

 crate-type = ["cdylib"]
 ```

+[lib.rs](./rust/poclib/src/lib.rs) has all the exported function.

+Using `cargo build` will generate the dll on the folder "/rust/poclib/target/debug".

 ### Test_POCLib Project Environments and Configurations
 The Solution and Project are created using Microsoft Visual Studio 2019.
   * Project Settings -> General -> Output Directory : ..\..\target\debug.
 The output of the DLL.